Adrenal Insufficiency and Addison's Disease

 - vitiligo, a loss of pigment on areas of the skin

-Tuberculosis (TB), an infection that can destroy the adrenal glands, accounts for less than 20 percent of cases of Addison's disease in developed countries.3 When adrenal insufficiency was first identified by Dr. Thomas Addison in 1849, TB was the most common cause of the disease.
-As TB treatment improved, the incidence of adrenal insufficiency due to TB of the adrenal glands greatly decreased.
+Tuberculosis (TB), an infection that can destroy the adrenal glands, accounts for 10 to 15 percent of Addison’s disease cases in developed countries.1 When primary adrenal insufficiency was first identified by Dr. Thomas Addison in 1849, TB was the most common cause of the disease.
+As TB treatment improved, the incidence of Addison’s disease due to TB of the adrenal glands greatly decreased.
+However, recent reports show an increase in Addison’s disease from infections such as TB and cytomegalovirus.
+Cytomegalovirus is a common virus that does not cause symptoms in healthy people; however, it does affect babies in the womb and people who have a weakened immune system—mostly due to HIV/AIDS.2 Other bacterial infections, such as Neisseria meningitidis, which is a cause of meningitis, and fungal infections can also lead to Addison’s disease.

 Less common causes of Addison’s disease are